KarlClinckspoor/KarlClinckspoor.github.io/index.md

 ## Current work and interests

-My current role is project leader, where I am developing solutions without solids to combat lost circulation in fractured oil reservoirs, financed by PETROBRAS.
+My current role is main researcher in a project where I am developing solutions to combat lost circulation, financed by PETROBRAS.
 My tasks are varied, from literature review, planning and performing experiments, mentoring students, and also more administrative tasks, such as procuring reagents and equipment.

-I am also collaborating on a project focused on using biopolymers for enhanced oil recovery, financed by Shell.
+I am also collaborating on a project focused on using biopolymers, financed by Shell.
 My main responsibility is consulting on the chemical aspects of the system, and implementing NMR relaxometry to study wettability.

-I am interested in using my knowledge in colloidal chemistry, to solve real-world problems and propose useful applications.
+I am interested in using my knowledge in colloidal chemistry to solve real-world problems and create useful applications.

 ## Professional achievements